UCF-ML-Research/TrojLLM/README.md

 PyTorch --> 2.0.1   <br/>

 ## Usage
-we have split the code in three parts
+We have split the code into three parts:

 1. PromptSeed/ : Prompt Seed Tuning
 2. Trigger/ : Universal Trigger Optimization